getporter/porter/docs/content/slides/pack-your-bags/index.md

 * When pulling a bundle, it reconstructs it from the parts mentioned above

 See [OCI Bundle Format](/oci-bundle-format) for an example.

 ---
 class: center, middle

-# CNAB Best Practices

----
-# What would you really put into a bundle?

----
-# What does a real bundle look like?

-???
-Look at the azure examples and quick starts

----
-# How does this fit into a CI/C pipeline?

----
-class: center, middle